 Sarah was named to the Dallas Innovates list of "2018 Movers and Shakers: North Texas Social Innovators You Should Know."
-Sarah was a 2017 Presidential Leadership Scholar, a 2003 American Marshall Memorial Fellow and a 1997 graduate fellow in public policy and economics at Pontifícia Universidad Católica in Chile.
+Sarah was a 2017 Presidential Leadership Scholar, a 2016 GEO Change Leaders in Philanthropy fellow, a 2003 American Marshall Memorial Fellow and a 1997 graduate fellow in public policy and economics at Pontifícia Universidad Católica in Chile

 She holds a bachelor’s degree in international development and Spanish from the University of California at Berkeley.

 "I'm hooked on being a part of social change.
 At CFT, I get to work with amazing, talented and passionate people who are hooked on positively impacting the community too!"

 "Do what you can, with what you have, where you are."

 — Theodore Roosevelt